IBM Cloud Docs

 Creating and attaching a Block Storage for VPC volume when you create an instance

-1. In the IBM Cloud console, click the Navigation menu icon menu icon > VPC Infrastructure VPC icon > Compute > Virtual server instances.
+1. In the IBM Cloud console, click the Navigation menu icon menu icon > Infrastructure VPC icon > Compute > Virtual server instances.

 2. From the list of virtual server instances, click Create.

-3. In the Virtual server for VPC provisioning page, select Server type, Location, OS, Profile, Placement Group, and so on.
-For more information about provisioning the instance, see Creating a virtual server instance with the UI.
-The details of the boot volume that is to be created are displayed on the page.
-You can edit the boot volume by clicking the pencil icon to change the size, encryption, and add any user tags to identify this resource.
+4. The details of the boot volume that is to be created are displayed on the page.
+You can edit the boot volume by clicking the Edit icon Edit icon to change the size, specify encryption, and add any user tags to identify this resource.

-Name Specify a unique, meaningful name for your volume.
+2. Specify a unique, meaningful name for your volume.
 For example, it can be a name that describes your compute or workload function.
-The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
-You can later edit the name if you want.
+The volume name must begin with a lowercase letter.
+The name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-).
 Volume names must be unique the entire VPC infrastructure.
+You can edit the name later if you want.

-Tags Specify user tags to associate with this volume.
+5. You can specify optional user tags to associate with this volume.
 For more information about organizing resources with user tags, see Working with tags.

+6. Select the encryption type.
+Provider-managed encryption is enabled by default on all volumes.
 You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services (Key Protect or Hyper Protect Crypto Services).
 For more information, see Prerequisites for setting up customer-managed encryption.

 A Block Storage for VPC volume can be attached to only one virtual server at a time.
 On the Block Storage for VPC volume summary page, you can view details about the virtual server instance by selecting the instance name under Attached instances.